Ivanka Trump posts photo holding Goya beans, draws criticism for using her position to promote a product

 Tuesday night was not the first time Trump officials have come under fire for seemingly endorsing products.
 In 2017, White House counselor Kellyanne Conway drew criticism after telling Fox News viewers to “go buy Ivanka’s stuff,” a reference to her clothing and jewelry line.
 Conway faced no discipline after a White House lawyer determined she spoke “inadvertently.”

-The controversy over Goya was sparked last week, when the company’s CEO joined Trump in the Rose Garden for the signing of an executive order that pledges to improve Hispanic Americans’ access to educational and economic opportunities.
+The controversy over Goya was sparked last week, when the company’s chief executive joined Trump in the Rose Garden for the signing of an executive order that pledges to improve Hispanic Americans’ access to educational and economic opportunities.

-During remarks, Unanue, a Spanish immigrant, said he and Trump have something in common.
+During remarks, Unanue, whose grandfather was a Spanish immigrant, said he and Trump have something in common.

 “We’re all truly blessed at the same time to have a leader like President Trump who is a builder, and that’s what my grandfather did,” Unanue said.
 “He came to this country to build, to grow, to prosper.
 And so we have an incredible builder, and we pray for our leadership, our president, and we pray for our country that we will continue to prosper and to grow.”